naninovel/docs/docs/en/guide/localization.md

 ```

 ::: tip EXAMPLE
-Find an example on how to set up and use the tool in the [localization sample](/guide/samples#localization).
+Find an example of how to set up and use the tool in the [localization sample](/guide/samples#localization).
 :::

 ## UI Localization